phpmyadmin/phpmyadmin/doc/config.rst

     Defines whether or not type fields should be initially displayed in edit/insert mode.
 The user can toggle this setting from the interface.

-.. config:option:: $cfg['CharEditing']

-    :type: string
-    :default: ``'input'``

-    Defines which type of editing controls should be used for CHAR and VARCHAR columns.
-Possible values are:

-    * input - this allows to limit size of text to size of columns in MySQL, but has problems with newlines in columns
-    * textarea - no problems with newlines in columns, but also no length limitations

-.. config:option:: $cfg['MinSizeForInputField']

-    :type: integer
-    :default: 4

-    Defines the minimum size for input fields generated for CHAR and VARCHAR columns.

-.. config:option:: $cfg['MaxSizeForInputField']

-    :type: integer
-    :default: 60

-    Defines the maximum size for input fields generated for CHAR and VARCHAR columns.

 .. config:option:: $cfg['InsertRows']